Geometric Figures

 Options include:

-• rotate rotates the image counterclockwise by a specified number of degrees, e.g. rotate=200
+scaleincreases or decreases the size of the diagram, e.g.scale=.8rotaterotates the image counterclockwise by a specified number of degrees, e.g.rotate=200thickmakes all lines thicker

 Important